 The Ventulett Art Gallery honors parishioner and architect Tom Ventulett.
 Curator Jerry Stapleton and his committee line up artists, continuing to make the Ventulett Gallery one of the most sought venues in our area.

-MEN OF HI DINNER & A BOOK: We will meet Tuesday, July 14 at the home of Tony Clarke from 6:30pm - 9:00pm.
-The book is Defiant by Alvin Townley.
+MEN OF HI DINNER & A BOOK: We will meet Tuesday, September 8 at the home of Jeremy Webber from 6:30pm - 9:00pm.
+The book is To Kill a Mockingbird, by Harper Lee.
 For directions and more information contact Jeremy Webber.

 Contact: Jeremy Webber

-WOMEN'S TIME OUT: All women are cordially invited for fellowship and fun on Thursday, July 16 at 7:00pm in the Commons.
+WOMEN'S TIME OUT: All women are cordially invited for fellowship and fun on Thursday, September 17 at 7:00pm in the Frost Youth Center.
 You are asked to bring a simple appetizer and/or a bottle of wine, and please consider bringing a friend.
 There is no formal agenda for this event—just a time to relax, catch up with friends, and perhaps make a new one.
 Hope to see you there!

 Contact: Lisa Van Devender